Conditional formatting: Tracking student progress with Google Sheets

-With Google sheets you can track student progress and easily visualise how students are progressing.
+With Google Sheets you can track student results and easily visualise how they are progressing.

-Step 2: Enter your student details and assessment tasks results
+Step 2: Enter your students’ details and assessment tasks results

 Step 3: Set up conditional formatting in your Google Sheet (this isn’t hard)

-You just need to select the test scores and then click on format and then conditional formatting
+You just need to select the test scores, then click the Format menu and Conditional formatting,

-From here you click on “format the cells if” button and set up your condition.
-If you were working with percentages and you wanted any student who achieved at less than 50% highlighted red, you would choose is less than and type in 50.
-Note, you may want to select is less than or equal to to capture the number as well.
+From here, you click on the ‘Format the cells if’ button and set up your condition.
+If you were working with percentages and you wanted any student who achieved less than 50% highlighted red, you would choose ‘is less than‘ and type in 50.
+Note that you may want to select is less than or equal to to capture the number as well.

-Here is an example where students who scored 5 or less were highlighted red, between 5 – 6 were highlighted yellow and if they scored 7 they were highlighted green.
+Here is an example where students who scored 5 or less were highlighted red, between 5 – 6 were highlighted yellow and those that scored 7 were highlighted green.

-Step 4: Once finished adding all your rules, click done
+Step 4: After adding all your rules, click Done

 Here is an example of a student progress sheet that has been conditionally formatted.

 Note: f you copy and paste a cell that has been conditionally formatted, the formatting will be pasted into the new cell and is maintained.

-You may also like to explore the grade book template in the sheets app.
+You may also like to explore the grade book template in the Google Sheets template gallery.

-In the grade book template for Google sheets you get an:
+In the grade book template for Google Sheets you get:

-All of these sheets in the Google Spreadsheet are customisable.
+All of these sheets in the Google Sheet are customisable.
 You can check out the teacher grade book demo here.